whily/notes/xps-archlinux.md

 Configuration according to https://www.jianshu.com/p/2624fad33fe4

+In Ibus tray icon, right click and select `Preferences`,  and configure `Keyboard Shortcuts` for `Next input method`.
+I prefer to use `<Control><Super>space` to avoid conflict with commonly used shortcuts.
+Remember to click `Apply` after type the combination.

 When Chinese is enabled, press ``Ctrl+` `` for options, use arrow key to select `中/半/汉/`, and then select `漢字 -> 汉字` to change from Traditional Chinese to Simplified Chinese.